Hawthorn premiership star Campbell Brown, now known for his much-loved personality on both television and radio.

-Off-field Brown is an ambassador for The Shane Warne Foundation, raising funds to help the lives of seriously ill and underprivileged children and teenagers in Australia.
+Off-field, Brown still plays an active role for the Hawthorn Footy Club as a club ambassador working with their sponsorship team and corporate partners.
+He is also an ambassador for the EJ Whitten Foundation and prior to its closure supported The Shane Warne Foundation raising funds to help the lives of seriously ill and underprivileged children and teenagers in Australia.
 In July 2015, Brown undertook the challenge to swim the English Channel to raise funds for The Shane Warne Foundation.
-The 32km swim, that was 18 months in the making, came to a heartbreaking and premature end after wild weather swept in after 6 hours in the water.
-By the time it was declared too rough to continue, Brown had been swimming for 9 hours where he made barely no ground in the last 3 hours.
-Brown’s efforts raised more than $100,000 for The Shane Warne Foundation – a truly fantastic achievement.
+The 32km swim, that was 18 months in the making, came to a heartbreaking and premature end when wild weather swept in after 6 hours in the water.
+By the time it was declared too rough to continue, Brown had been swimming for 9 hours where he made barely any ground in the last 3 hours.
+He has continued to pursue physical challenges to test himself running a Marathon in Antarctica in 2018 and climbing to the Summit of Mount Kilimanjaro in 2019.
+Brown’s efforts in swimming the English Channel raised more than $100,000 for The Shane Warne Foundation – a truly fantastic achievement.